 You may also want to try:

 Bell pepper – Remove the seeds, score the skin, and slices them into 5 cm pieces.

-Shiitake mushrooms – This is a tempura favorites from the land of the rising sun!
+Shiitake mushrooms – This is a tempura favorite from the land of the rising sun!
 Avoid washing them with water because they absorb liquids.
 Just wipe them with a damp paper towel.

 Or, you may also want to try green beans, a butternut squash, or lotus root.
-Any plant can be fried and serve with appetizing sauce.
+Any plant can be fried and served with delicious sauce.